GiantLionTurtle/P7_s3/arduinoTest/README.md

 - Red -> 5V
 - White -> pin A7 (Arduino pins), in the Analog In section

-Note: The Grove connectors' for analog input's Vcc is whack, don't use them.
+Note: The Grove connectors for analog input's Vcc is whack, don't use them.

 ### The rest
 Why did you unplug it